juanique/dotfiles/README.md

     ln -s ~/dotfiles/bin ~/bin

-Or take whatever you like from `dotfiles/bin` directory
+Or symlink whatever you want from `dotfiles/bin` directory

 You need to create the vcprompt program to display git information on your shell.
 If you don't, remove `$(vcprompt)` from `bash/config` and `zsh/config` to avoid errors.